varickjh/california_crime_analysis/README.md

 # californiacrimeanalysis
-Analyzed California Crime Rate and Law Enforcement Data (2015) using Python and other libraries including NumPy, Pandas, Matplotlib, and Seaborn.
+Analyzed California Crime Rate and Law Enforcement Data (2015) using Python and other libraries including NumPy, Pandas, and Matplotlib.